 decrease in annual coal consumption

 Today, the country gets nearly half of its energy from hydropower plants and has one coal-fueled thermal facility at Plomin.

 GE will retrofit “Plomin 2”—boosting its power and efficiency to 3.6 %, which will improve its heat rate.
 The retrofit will lead to lower emissions and a decrease in coal consumption by more than 22,000 tons annually.

 Its steam turbines will have their lifespans extended by 200,000 operating hours.

-In 2014, Alstom Power was awarded a contract to build a Selective Catalytic Reduction (SCR) platform for Plomin 2 to treat its flue gas and reduce emissions of NOx.
+In addition, we will build a selective catalytic reduction (SCR) platform for Plomin 2 to treat its flue gas and reduce emissions of NOx.

 Upon completion, the facility will be able to power 10,000 more homes in Croatia.